dawapaljor/sft-report/public/contents-old/6-4-wednesday-nov-15.md

 **Parking Garage Attack**
 Tsela was still up the flagpole, about 25 to 30 feet in the air, when four Tibetan protesters were attacked in a parking garage across from the Hyatt Regency.
 The garage is called the Hearst Parking Center.
 The protesters unfurled a large banner about 30 by 15 feet in size from one of the higher floors.
 It read, “Dictator Xi Jinping, your time is up!
 Free Tibet.”

-Tsela was still up the flagpole, about 25 to 30 feet in the air, when four Tibetan protesters were attacked in a parking garage across from the Hyatt Regency.
-The garage is called the Hearst Parking Center.
-The protesters unfurled a large banner about 30 by 15 feet in size from one of the higher floors.
-It read, “Dictator Xi Jinping, your time is up!
-Free Tibet.”

 ![signal-2024-04-12-103622_002.jpeg](/images/signal-2024-04-12-103622_002.jpeg)